Communications and Computing & Engineering Building

 Offered: Every year, All

 FTM 375.
-Projects in Single Camera and Lighting.3 Credits.
+Cinematography and Lighting Techniques.3 Credits.

 Prerequisites: Take FTM 110.